 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 100D and the Leica X-U (Typ 113)?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Canon 100D and the Leica X-U Typ 113 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 100D – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X-U Typ 113 is somewhat larger (4 percent) than the Canon 100D.
 It is noteworthy in this context that the X-U Typ 113 is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.
 More than that, the X-U Typ 113 is water-proof up to 3m and can, thus, be used for underwater photography.